ali838/Projects/README.md

 # Projects

 Hello!
 My name is Andrew, and I currently work as a Data Scientist at JPMorgan Chase.
-I graduated from the University of Georgia (UGA) in May 2020 with degrees in Management Information Systems and Finance as well as a Certificate in Applied Data Science.
+I graduated from the University of Georgia in May 2020 with degrees in Management Information Systems and Finance as well as a Certificate in Applied Data Science.

 <h2>Project Descriptions</h2>